-Designate a beneficiary – what happens to your HSA when you pass away?
+Designate a beneficiary – what happens to your Health Savings Account (HSA) when you pass away?

 First, let’s talk about what a beneficiary is.
 It’s the person or legal entity who will receive your HSA funds when you pass away.
 Designating a beneficiary is important to ensure that the funds in your HSA will easily transfer to your loved ones when you’re gone.
 You can choose one beneficiary or, choose multiple and assign percentages to each.
 Plus, you can change your beneficiary at any time.